 Front End Engineering Design is split into two phases.
-At the completion of each phase there will be a go / no-go decision.
+At the completion of each phase there is a go/no-go decision to be made.

-> Phase 1: FEL-2 deliverables
+Phase 1: FEL-2 deliverables

 • Preliminary plant layout

 • Preliminary suppliers list